 For the better part of 25 years, one group of DC residents wished to see the 2600 block of Klingle Road restored as a convenient east-west motorway linking Reno Road and Beach Drive.
 An exciting return to form – a classic venue for commuter traffic in our nation’s capital!

-One group of DC residents wishes to see the 2600 block of Klingle Road restored as a convenient east-west motorway linking Reno Road and Beach Drive.
-Then there are those who would rather see it developed along the lines of its more recent de facto function, as a rustic pedestrian pathway through Klingle Valley into Rock Creek Park.
-Until this dispute is resolved, Klingle Road has received little to no attention from municipal work crews and stands as a case study in urban neglect.
+These traditionalists were opposed by those who preferred to see Klingle Road developed along the lines of its de facto function, as a rustic pedestrian pathway through Klingle Valley into Rock Creek Park.
+The two factions had it out in fits and starts across two decades and any number of community meetings, case studies, and legal filings.
+Until this dispute was finally resolved in 2014, Klingle Road received little to no attention from municipal work crews and stood as a monument to urban neglect and indecision.

 Rock Creek Park